 Can You Recycle Plastic Bags?
-(Explained & Solved!)
+(Explained and Solved!)

-Americans go through an incredible number of plastic bags per year: 100 billion.
-This requires about 12 million barrels of oil!
+The United States uses an incredible 100 billion plastic bags per year, which requires about 12 million barrels of oil!

 Plastic harms human health and the environment, plus all that waste adds up in landfills as incinerated trash and litter.